Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Abstract

 \section{Abstract}

-Recent studies revealed the mathematical connection of deep neural network (DNN) and dynamic system.
-However, the fundamental principle of DNN has not been fully characterized with dynamic system in terms of optimization and generalization.
-To this end, we build the connection of DNN and continuity equation where the measure is conserved to model the forward propagation process of DNN which has not been addressed before.
-DNN learns the transformation of the input distribution to the output one.
-However, in the measure space, there are infinite curves connecting two distributions.
-Which one can lead to good optimization and generaliztion for DNN?
-By diving the optimal transport theory, we find DNN with weight decay attempts to learn the geodesic curve in the Wasserstein space, which is induced by the optimal transport map.
-Compared with plain network, ResNet achieves better approximation to the geodesic curve, which explains why ResNet can be optimized and generalize better.
-Numerical experiments show that the data tracks of both plain network and ResNet tend to be line-shape in term of line-shape score (LSS), and the map learned by ResNet is closer to the optimal transport map in term of optimal transport score (OTS).
-In a word, we conclude a mathematical principle of deep learning is to learn the geodesic curve in the Wasserstein space; and deep learning is a great engineering realization of continuous transformation in high-dimensional space.
+Recent studies revealed the mathematical connection between deep neural networks (DNNs) and dynamic systems.
+However, the specific dynamics that DNNs, especially deep residual networks (ResNets), tend to learn during training remain insufficiently characterized.
+To this end, we model the forward propagation of deep residual networks using continuity equations, in which the measure is conserved and infinite curves in the measure space connect the input distribution to the output one of a ResNet.
+We find ResNets with $L_2$ regularization attempt to learn the geodesic curve in the Wasserstein space, induced by the optimal transport map.
+Compared with plain networks, ResNets can better approximate the geodesic curve, which explains why ResNets can be optimized and generalize better.
+Numerical experiments show that the data tracks of a ResNet tend to be line-shaped in terms of the line-shape score, and the map learned by a ResNet is closer to the optimal transport map in terms of the optimal transport score.
+In a word, we conclude that ResNets learn the geodesic curve in the Wasserstein space and discretely engineer the data transformation in high-dimensional spaces.

-\fbox{ \parbox{\textwidth}{ \textbf{Significance} Though the performance of deep learning is excellent in various aspects, it is still not well understood.
-To address this issue, we discover that deep neural network (DNN) tends to approximate the geodesic curve in the Wasserstein space in the training process.
-The degree of approximation is positively correlated with the performance of DNN.
-Compared with plain network, ResNet approximates the geodesic curve better theoretically, which illustrates why ResNet can be deeper and have better generalization ability.
-Numerical experiments support our findings in term of line-shape score and optimal transport score, which are designed to measure the degree of approximation. } }